The Crow 4K Ultra HD Blu-ray Review

 Extras included in this disc:

-- True Love Never Dies: Making The Crow: A comprehensive documentary with interviews and production insights.
+- True Love Never Dies: Making The Crow: In-depth documentary detailing the production process.

-- Dark Romance: The Score: Featurette on the film's music by Volker Betelmann.
+- Dark Romance: The Score: Examination of the film's score by Volker Betelmann.

-- Reborn Through Revenge: Main Title Sequence: Examination of the opening credits.
+- Reborn Through Revenge: Main Title Sequence: Analysis of the stylish opening credits.

-- Every Film is a Miracle: A Tribute to Edward R. Pressman: Tribute to the film's producer.
+- Every Film is a Miracle: A Tribute to Edward R. Pressman: Tribute to the legendary producer.

 Blu-ray.com review by Jeffrey KauffmanRead review here